jaredeoliphant/ME273_Autograder/README.md

 Basic operation is described below, and in more detail in the documentation in 'development_docs'.

+Training videos can be accessed at [this link][https://www.youtube.com/channel/UCdVW8Mezn3Rv6SGG9mDs-9A/playlists].

 ## Basic Operation
 To run the ME 273 Autograder, download the files, navigate to the directory 'autograder_core', and run 'main.m'.
 This should create a graphical user interface (GUI) that will walk you through the process of selecting a lab, specifying the due date, grader function, and file submissions, and then grading them.